aliannejadi/uSearch/README.md

 ## Enable/Disable Sensors

-To enable/disable the collection of a sensor the 2 classes to edit are:
+To enable/disable the collection of a sensor the 2 classes to edit are RecordStorageManager and BackgroundRecorder.

-* RecordStorageManager.java (Edit this to enable/disable the upload)
+* RecordStorageManager.java (edit this to enable/disable the upload)

 Add the constant of the sensor to the array